SpaceX IPO 2026: Prepare to Invest in SpaceX Stock

 The Falcon rockets are the SpaceX workhorses, carrying satellites and cargo into orbit for private customers and governments.
 Falcons deliver Starlink satellites into low orbit to provide global internet access.

-SpaceX is one of several Elon Musk companies.
-Others include Tesla, X Corp/Twitter, Neuralink, The Boring Company, and xAI.
+SpaceX is one of several companies of Elon Musk.
+Others include Tesla, Neuralink, The Boring Company, and xAI.

 Ownership

-Prominent venture capital investors include Draper Fisher Jurvetson, Fidelity, GV, Rothenberg Ventures, Valor Equity Partners, Sequoia Capital, Founders Fund, Gigafund, and Andreessen Horowitz.
+Prominent venture capital investors include Draper Fisher Jurvetson, Fidelity, GV, Rothenberg Ventures, Founders Fund, Valor Equity Partners, Sequoia Capital, Founders Fund, Ballie Gifford, Gigafund, Andreessen Horowitz, and ARK Ventures.

 Funding Rounds